Mohamed-Abotalb/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Twenty-second Script is in file 21-reverse and it reverse its input.

 - Twenty-third Script is in file 22-users_and_homes and it displays all users and their home directories, sorted by users.

+## Advanced Parts of the Task
+- First Script is in file 100-empty_casks and it finds and displays all empty files and directories in the current directory and all sub-directories.

+- Second Script is in file 101-gifs and it lists all the files with a .gif extension in the current directory and all its sub-directories.

+- Third Script is in file 102-acrostic and it decodes acrostics that use the first letter of each line.

+- Fourth Script is in file 103-the_biggest_fan and it parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.